lkodinsson/MARS/Basic/PHB.md

 | 18 | 88 | 1d10+1d8 | Powerful |
 | 20 | 108 | 2d10 | Epic |

-Although you do not spend experience to obtain your starting primary stats, the costs for each step are still listed.
+Although you do not spend experience points to obtain your starting primary stats, the costs for each step are still listed.
 This helps provide context for the value of your stats.

 ##### Table: Skill Steps & Cost
 | Step Cost | Total Cost | Dice Step | Step Name |